FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 30th June 2023.md

 for the position of Mayor of the City and County of Limerick and I want to thank all those who

-have supported me in the election today.---
+have supported me in the election today.
+---
 3

 I intend to make investment in rural communities a priority during my term, as more needs